 For example, let's say you're translating the word "Password", and similar phrases were translated in the past.
 You might see something like this in the Suggestions tab:

 The first is a 100% match because it's exactly the same word as the one you're translating.
-The second is a 66% match – while the source phrase contains the word "password," it's not the same as what you're translating.
+The second is a 66% match – while the source phrase contains the word "password," it's different from what you're translating.

 The TM suggestions are clickable: the available link redirects you to the source entry where the suggested translation version was initially applied.